openzipkin/zipkin/zipkin-query-service/README.md

     * `QUERY_PORT`: Listen port for the query thrift api; Defaults to 9411
     * `QUERY_ADMIN_PORT`: Listen port for the ostrich admin http server; Defaults to 9901
     * `QUERY_LOG_LEVEL`: Log level written to the console; Defaults to INFO
-    * `QUERY_LOOKBACK`: How many microseconds queries look back from endTs; Defaults to 7 days
+    * `QUERY_LOOKBACK`: How many milliseconds queries look back from endTs; Defaults to 7 days
     * `SCRIBE_HOST`: Listen host for scribe, where traces will be sent
     * `SCRIBE_PORT`: Listen port for scribe, where traces will be sent